senyoIsaac/senyoIsaac.github.io/_pages/gallery.md

 permalink: /gallery/
 ---

-Explore images and visuals from some of our events.
+Explore images and visuals of me, a journey in the making.

 <style>
   .gallery-section {